GoogleCloudPlatform/community/tutorials/deploy-dependency-track/index.md

 ## Generate a software bill of materials

-The demonstration project has no functional code; it's just there to include the `flask` library and a very old version of the `django` library.
+The demonstration project has no functional code; its purpose is to include the `flask` library and a very old version of the `django` library, to demonstrate the presence of a vulnerability.

 __WARNING__: The demonstration project includes a very old version of Django with known vulnerabilities.
 Do not try to run the project.
 It is only set up to demonstrate Dependency-Track's ability to report on vulnerabilities.